TechLabs-Berlin/wt21-happy-cook/search_engine/model_evaluation/README.md

-# Evaluation of Model
+# List of key files in this directory

-This directory contains the evaluation notebook under the name `model_evaluation.ipynb`.
+A walk-through of how our search engine model was developed is written in the `notebook_model.ipynb`.
-All other files in this directory are dependencies for the notebook to be run.
+The model performance was evaluated and tuned in the `notebook_evaluation.ipynb`

 Happy reading!